Theme: On the Edge

 Call for Entries

-ABANA Featured Forgings:
+ABANA Featured Forgings Online Exhibition:

 Submitted images should be in focus, free of clutter, and well composed.
 Think beyond resting the item on an anvil or open palm.
 Pay attention to what is present in the background – a sheet or blanket can make a suitable background.
 Leave some breathing room around the object – cropping too closely limits how the photos can be used.
 If you took the picture with your phone, look at it on a larger screen first to ensure it is not fuzzy or pixelated.
 Images that are of poor quality may not be shown.
 Professionally photographed items are welcome, but please list the photographer’s name in the description box so we can give credit.
 Poor quality images may not be included.